top of page

 So What Happens Now?

 By holding rates steady, the Fed is signaling a wait-and-see approach.
-Inflation has cooled quite a bit from its peak, but the Fed wants to be sure it stays under control before cutting.
+Inflation has cooled quite a bit from its peak, but the Fed wants to ensure it stays under control before making cuts.

-For homebuyers, this means mortgage rates may stay in the current range a bit longer—but the expectation is that cuts could come later this year or in early 2026.
+For homebuyers, this means mortgage rates may stay in the current range a bit longer.
+However, the expectation is that cuts could come later this year or in early 2026.

 If You’re Thinking of Buying This Year...